DAM-96/virtual-hr/README.md

 # virtual-hr
-An online employee management tool with a database created with SQL
+An employee management terminal tool with a database created with SQL